Harry Vardon: Scottish challenge

-In 1898 Harry Vardon won his second Open Championship at Prestwick Golf Club, beating Willie Park, Jnr by a single stroke.
+In 1898, Vardon won his second Open Championship at Prestwick Golf Club, beating Willie Park, Jnr by a single stroke.
 Park missed a makeable putt on the 18th green to take the match to a play off.
 So aggrieved was Park that he immediately offered a challenge to Vardon to play him over 72 holes, 36 holes at his home course of Musselburgh and 36 holes at a golf course of Vardon's choosing, for a wager of £100 per side.
 Park had offered similar challenges before; some years earlier he had met and defeated Ben Sayers at Musselburgh and North Berwick, and in 1897 Park defeated J.H.
 Taylor over two venues, also for £100 per side.
 Vardon refused Park's challenge; besides the £100 per side, Vardon had nothing to gain from such a match, and he most certainly was not going to play Park at Musselburgh, where fan partisanship was less than courteous to rival players.

 Eventually Park conceded to play his home leg at North Berwick Golf Club instead of Musselburgh, and Vardon chose his home course of Ganton, Yorkshire.
 Golf Week magazine acted as both promoter and stakeholder, and the match took place in July 1899, by which time Vardon had won his third Open Championship.
 The British press billed the encounter as the greatest golf competition of all time.
 Such was the interest that 10,000 Scottish fans attended the match at North Berwick, and that on a day when the Prince of Wales (later King Edward VII) was making a State visit to nearby Edinburgh.
 Special trains were laid on to ferry fans from Edinburgh and other nearby towns.
 The format of the competition was match play.
 The first 36 holes at North Berwick ended with Vardon holding a two-hole lead.
 The second leg took place two weeks later at Ganton, and Vardon completed the rout, winning 11 up with ten holes to play, collecting the £200 prize and the glory.